microsoft/autogen/.devcontainer/README.md

     `# ENV OPENAI_API_KEY="{OpenAI-API-Key}"` to `ENV OPENAI_API_KEY="{OpenAI-API-Key}"`
 - **Need a less "Advanced" Autogen build**: If the Dockerfile.full is to much but you need more than advanced then update this line in the Dockerfile.full file.
 `RUN pip install pyautogen[teachable,lmm,retrievechat,mathchat,blendsearch] autogenra` to install just what you need. `RUN pip install pyautogen[retrievechat,blendsearch] autogenra`
-- **Can't Dev without your favorite CLI tool**: if you need particular OS tools to be installed in your Docker container you can add those packages here right after the sudo for the Dockerfile.base and Dockerfile.full files.
+- **Can't Dev without your favorite CLI tool**: if you need particular OS tools to be installed in your Docker container you can add those packages here right after the sudo for the `base/Dockerfile` and `full/Dockerfile.full` files.
 In the example below we are installing net-tools and vim to the environment.

     ```code
     RUN apt-get update \